Mickey's Not So Scary Halloween Party at Magic Kingdom at Disney World

 The parade, set to the catchy, upbeat “Boo To You” song, is full of energetic performers, spectacular floats and tons of favorite Disney characters.
 If you love villains, you won’t be disappointed – but there are plenty of positive characters, too.

-You have two chances to catch the parade during the Halloween party (9:15 pm & 11:15 pm).
 If Disney parades are your thing, I recommend watching it the first time so that if you love it as much as I do, you can see it again during the second showing!
 If you know you’ll only want to watch it once, then the second parade time is generally a little less crowded.

 Vanellope Von Schweetz in Boo to You Parade in Frontierland in Disney World